rossleavitt/stock_analysis/Scrape_wsj/wsj_README.md

 * First, in cell A1 enter either 'Annually' or 'Quarterly' depending on whether you are looking for annual data or quarter data.

-* Second, enter the ticker symbols of the companies you'd like to scrape for in in column 1.
+* Second, enter the ticker symbols of the companies you'd like to scrape for in in column A, starting at row 4.

 * Third, in the first three rows of the Google Sheet you should enter the information regarding the type of data you want to collect.
 This consists of the **Statement**, **Time Period**, and **Account**.